 - Spices: it's good to add some ground cayenne or hot paprika if you want pumpkin with a kick.
 If going for a sweeter tone, add a pinch of ground cinnamon and nutmeg.

-- Serving: a sprinkle of goat cheese or feta goes very well with these savory side dish.
+- Serving: a sprinkle of goat cheese or feta goes very well with these savory side dishes.

 Frequently asked questions

 It depends on the flavor and texture you want.
-One is not better than the other, but steaming will get you a softer pumpkin all around while roasting will create a golden skin and have a deeper flavor.
+One is not better than the other, but steaming will get you a softer pumpkin all around while roasting will create a golden skin and have a deeper flavor (the best way to eat it if you ask me).

 Other pumpkin recipes: